 Effective January 1, 2023, the Bank adopted the CECL accounting guidance that replaced the incurred loss impairment methodology with a single allowance framework for all financial assets measured at amortized cost and certain off-balance sheet credit exposures.
 This framework requires that management's estimate reflect credit losses over the asset's remaining expected life and consider the reasonable and supportable forecasts of macroeconomic conditions.
-The expected life of each financial instrument is determined by considering its contractual term and expected prepayments, when appropriate, and excludes expected extensions, renewals and modifications unless the extension or renewal options are not unconditionally cancellable.
-See Critical Accounting Policies and Note 3 - Loans and Allowance for Credit Losses sections for further discussion of the ACL methodology.
+The Bank determines the appropriate level of allowance for credit losses based on a disciplined process and methodology that incorporates expected probabilities of default, severity of loss based on historical portfolio performance, forecasts of future economic conditions, and management's judgment with respect to unique aspects of current and expected conditions that may not be contemplated in historical loss experience or forecasted economic conditions.
+For further details on the methodology used to determine the ACL, see Note 2, Summary of Significant Accounting Policies, and Note 3, Loans and Allowance for Credit Losses.
+Additional detail on the allowance for credit losses is provided in the table below: